cohogainLYIT/addams_app/README.md

 ### Meetings

     Stand-ups will occur on Tuesdays at 20:00 and Thursday at 18:45.
-    The order that people give their updates will be based on alphabetical order of those present at the meeting.
+    People give their updates in alphabetical order of those present at the meeting.
     Updates will be in the form: What I've done, What I plan to do, Impediments.
     Sprint planning will occur every Tuesday following the Stand-Up.
     Please add and update items within Jira prior to the sprint planning session.
     Sprint retro will occur on the first Thursday after a sprint concludes.
-    The order that people present their sprint retro updates will be based on alphabetical order of those present at the meeting.
+    The order that people present their sprint retro updates will also be based on alphabetical order.
-    Points raised in standups and during the sprint retrospectives will be noted and posted on the slack channel by the Scrum Master.
+    Points raised in standups and sprint retrospectives will be noted and posted on Slack channel by the Scrum Master.
-    Sprint retrospectives will also be captured in [Azure DevOps](https://dev.azure.com/AddamsFamily/AddamsFamily2022/_apps/hub/ms-devlabs.team-retrospectives.home).
+    Sprint retrospectives will also be captured in Azure DevOps.

     Task estimation will be done using <<what method>>.